fastlane/fastlane/docs/Extensions.md

 ### Remote plugins

-If you want to keep your action implementation separate from the `fastlane` main code base, you can provide it as a plugin.
+If you want to keep your action implementation separate from the `fastlane` main code base, you can provide it as a remote plugin.

 You can take a look at the example repo [https://github.com/fastlane/plugin_example](https://github.com/fastlane/plugin_example).
 You can store the action anywhere in your repo, to use it in your `Fastfile`, just add this to your `Fastfile`